skinny85/eol-blog/content/articles/2024/graal-truffle-tutorial-part-14-classes-3-inheritance-super.md

-Because of that, we need to change the logic of finding the constructor in `NewExprNode` to use the `InteropLibrary` instead of `DynamicObjectLibrary` to find the constructor, in case it's defined in a parent class:
+Because of that, we need to change the logic of finding the constructor in `NewExprNode` to use the `InteropLibrary` instead of `DynamicObjectLibrary` to find the constructor, in case it's defined in an ancestor of the given class:

 ```java
 public abstract class NewExprNode extends EasyScriptExprNode {